-The dynamics of the new town growth in the Beijing city region has been characterised, by Wu and Phelps as follows, ‘In the Chinese global city-region, post-suburban development is orchestrated by the entrepreneurial arms of the state which aim to invent growth poles as a means of further promoting the international economic role of a polycentric Beijing metropolitan economy’ (2011: 427).
-Following on from their study, this paper seeks to explore how this orchestration, by the entrepreneurial arms of the state, is in practice operationalised in the planning of an edge urban area as part of a polycentric development framework.
-Guangzhou is the wider city region, within which Nansha is examined as an embedded case study.
-Nansha has experienced several cycles of development and now can be characterised as an edge urban area within Guangzhou city region.
+The dynamics of the new town growth in the Beijing city region has been characterized, by Wu and Phelps as follows, ‘In the Chinese global city-region, post-suburban development is orchestrated by the entrepreneurial arms of the state which aim to invent growth poles as a means of further promoting the international economic role of a polycentric Beijing metropolitan economy’ (2011: 427).
+Following on from their study, this article seeks to explore how this orchestration by the entrepreneurial arms of the state is in practice operationalized in the planning of an edge urban area as part of a polycentric development framework.
+Guangzhou is the wider city region within which Nansha is examined as an embedded case study.
+Nansha has experienced several cycles of development and can now be characterized as an edge urban area within Guangzhou city region.
 National, provincial and municipal planning policies have all played an important role in its development.

-The remainder of this paper is structured as follows.
+The remainder of this article is structured as follows.
 First, it reviews the formation of edge cities mainly in the US, Europe and East Asia developmental contexts, and their roles in delivering polycentric development.
-Then, an analytical framework, consisting of three interconnected themes (spatial features, functional identities and governance arrangements) is proposed as a lens for exploring edge urban areas in China.
+Then, an analytical framework consisting of three interconnected themes (spatial features, functional identities and governance arrangements) is proposed as a lens for exploring edge urban areas in China.
 These were generated from the edge city and polycentricity concepts, especially when considering them in a Chinese context.
 These themes are used to understand the making of an edge urban area, namely Nansha, within Guangzhou’s polycentric development.
-Finally, some concluding remarks are presented.
+Finally, we present some concluding remarks are presented.

-The formation of edge cities and their roles in delivering polycentric development
+<H1>The formation of edge cities and their roles in delivering polycentric development</H1>

 Edge cities were widely considered to have been a new characteristic of suburban development in the late twentieth century in North America (Bontje and Burdack, 2005).
-The development of urban areas was no longer solely reliant on an independent growth pole (the city centre); instead, new urban development is characterised by the formation of new centres in suburban areas (Garreau, 1991).
-Metropolitan areas are gradually reorganised taking on a more decentralised form to create a new geographic landscape.
-Outer suburban centres which bear some (or little) resemblance to American edge cities have also been identified in Europe (Bontje, 2004; Bontje and Burdack, 2005), Australia (Freestone, 1997), Korea (Lee and Shin, 2012), Tokyo (Phelps and Ohashi, 2018) and China (Wu and Phelps, 2011; Gao et al., 2014; Cheng et al., 2017).
+The development of urban areas was no longer solely reliant on an independent growth pole (the city centre); instead, new urban development began to be characterized by the formation of new centres in suburban areas (Garreau, 1991).
+Metropolitan areas were gradually reorganized, taking on a more decentralized form to create a new geographic landscape.
+Outer suburban centres that bear some (or little) resemblance to American edge cities have also been identified in Europe (Bontje, 2004; Bontje and Burdack, 2005), Australia (Freestone, 1997), Korea (Lee and Shin, 2012), Tokyo (Phelps and Ohashi, 2018) and China (Wu and Phelps, 2011; Gao et al., 2014; Cheng et al., 2017).

-In the US and Europe, the roles of edge cities in contributing to polycentric development take on three aspects.
+In the US and Europe, the role of edge cities in contributing to polycentric development has three aspects.
 First, edge cities have been noted as nodal points within polycentric city regions.
 Garreau (1991) observes that the growth of edge cities in the suburban, and even the outmost reaches of large metropolitan areas, can be seen as a recent phase in the evolution of urban spatial structures.
-Edge cities are ‘characterised by large concentrations of office and retail space, often in conjunction with residential and other types of development, at the nodes of major transport networks’ (Davoudi, 2003: 982).
-Thus, within a polycentric region, there usually is no single dense core, but a series of dense areas or sub-centres distributed across the region creating a matrix of lower density development (Garreau, 1991).
+Edge cities are ‘characterized by large concentrations of office and retail space, often in conjunction with residential and other types of development, at the nodes of major transport networks’ (Davoudi, 2003: 982).
+Thus, within a polycentric region, there usually is no single dense core but a series of dense areas or subcentres distributed across the region creating a matrix of lower-density development (Garreau, 1991).
 It has been argued that the spatial characteristics of metropolitan areas in the US are polycentric, because they consist of many employment centres (Anderson, 2004).
-These sub-centres, or edge cities, create clusters, or nodal points, within a polycentric metropolitan, or city regional, form (Garreau, 1991; van Meeteren et al., 2016).
+These subcentres or edge cities create clusters or nodal points within a polycentric metropolitan or city regional form (Garreau, 1991; van Meeteren et al., 2016).